Smaller Classes for Elementary Students

 Teacher-librarians play a critical role in developing student literacy, supporting teachers' classroom instruction, and making the library the technological hub of the school.
 Studies conducted by People for Education document the extent to which trained teacher-librarians have a positive effect on student literacy achievement and on children's enjoyment of reading.
 It is ETFO policy that all elementary students have access to a teacher-librarian.
 In recent years, many school boards have replaced teacher-librarians with library-technicians who are not teachers and are not trained to support teachers' classroom instruction.
 The per-pupil funding allocation for teacher-librarians that boards receive has not kept up with rising costs and does not meet the current needs of students.

 School libraries cannot fulfill their role of assisting teachers to meet the learning expectations of the provincial curriculum without up-to-date resources and technology.
+The education funding formula must be amended to provide dedicated resource funding to support school libraries.

 Recommendations